Example1

 state="Ok",

-# create a device with temperaturevector as its only property
+# Make a Device with temperaturevector as its only property

 properties=[temperaturevector] )